Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

 \emph{Step 3.} Similar to \eqref{4.11}, we have

-for any fixed $l \ge 2$, where $W^{(9)}_k$ and the remainder term $R^{(9,ij)}_{l+1}$ are defined analogously to $W^{(1)}_k$ and $R^{(1,ij)}_{l+1}$ in \eqref{4.11}.
-We are going to see the fifth term of the RHS of \eqref{444} is the one that gives us the term of order $N^{4\beta-4}$, and this is the term does not appear in the complex Hermitian case.
-As in Section \ref{sec4.1}, we can use Proposition \ref{prop4.3}, Lemma \ref{useful}, and the routine estimate for the remainder term to show that all but the fifth term on the RHS of \eqref{444} are bounded by $O(N^{3\beta-2})+O(N^{5\beta-3})$.
+for some fixed $l \in \bb N$, where $W^{(9)}_k$ is defined analogously to $W^{(1)}_k$ in \eqref{4.11}.
+We are going to see the fifth term of the right-hand side of \eqref{444} is the one that gives us the term of order $N^{4\gamma-4}$, and this is the term does not appear in the complex Hermitian case.
+By Proposition \ref{prop4.3} and Lemma \ref{useful}, we see that all but the fifth term on the right-hand side of \eqref{444} are bounded by $\OO(N^{3\gamma-2})+\OO(N^{5\gamma-3})\leq \cal E_1$.
 Thus by the resolvent identity we see that

-where in the third step we use Proposition \ref{prop4.3}(i) to estimate $\bb E \ul{G^3}$, $\bb E \ul{G^2}$, and $\bb E \ul{F^{*2}}$ by $O(1)$\,.
+where in the third step we use Proposition \ref{prop4.3}(i) to estimate $\bb E \ul{G^3}$, $\bb E \ul{G^2}$, and $\bb E \ul{F^{*2}}$ by $\OO(1)$\,.
 Lemma \ref{lem4.3} implies